 5.Use these marks to screw your wall fixings to the wall.

 Plasterboard consists of two layers of lining paper holding a inner layer of plaster in place.
 When the plaster core is set in a drying chamber, it becomes rigid and strong enough for use as a building material.
 Mainly used as for internal partition walls and ceilings.

 Most homes today feature internal plasterboard walls.
 Shelves, wall mirrors, art work and cabinets can be hung on a plasterboard wall.
 There are many fixings that can be used designed for a plasterboard wall.
 Plasterboard spiral fixings are great for holding a combined weight of approximately 14kg when using two fixings.
 For heavier items and mirrors, GripIt fixings provide an instant solution to what was once an enduring problem.
 Two GripIt fixings can hold a combined weight up to 74kgs, with no need for battens, wall modifications or compromises.
 These fixings save time, money and labour.
 The unique gripping wings allow GripIts to be installed in walls with extremely limited cavity space.

 Plasterboard featuring stud work

 Stud work is the supportive framework of a wall or partition.
-A stud wall comprises of a frame of timber (or metal) secured to the floor, ceiling and walls.
+A stud wall usually comprises of a timber frame, secured to the floor, ceiling and walls.
 The stud frame is then covered with plasterboard.
-Studs are the centre parts.
-Studs form walls and generally carry vertical lands such as a partition wall which separate spaces.
+Studs form the internal part of the wall and generally feature a vertical structure.

 Plasterboard featuring dot and dab